charlie-s/cousinpaulstattoo-website/faq.md

   If you have an artist in mind, contact them directly as each artist keeps their own schedule.
 If you have not selected an artist and would like us to recommend someone based on your design concept, please email us at the shop: cousinpaulstattoo@gmail.com

+  **Does Cousin Paul’s offer piercings?**

+  We don't currently offer piercing, but we are on the look out for a reliable piercer.
+Keep an eye on our website and social media pages for updates!

   **How much will my tattoo cost?**